 MEAG Power, through the Vogtle Units 3&4 Project Entities, also is a participant, along with GPC, OPC and Dalton, in Vogtle Units 3&4.
 Vogtle Units 3&4 will consist of two Westinghouse AP1000 reactors, each with a nominally rated generating capacity of 1,102 MW.
 MEAG Power's ownership interest in Vogtle Units 3&4 was 22.7 percent, representing 500.308 MW of nominally rated generating capacity.
 MEAG Power structured its ownership interest in Vogtle Units 3&4 into three separate projects.
 The first project ("Project M") comprised approximately 33.871 percent of MEAG Power's ownership interest, representing 169.458 MW of generating capacity based upon the nominal rating of Vogtle Units 3&4.
 The second project ("Project J") comprised approximately 41.175 percent of MEAG Power's ownership interest, representing 206.000 MW of generating capacity based upon the nominal rating of Vogtle Units 3&4.
 Lastly, the third project ("Project P") comprised approximately 24.955 percent of MEAG Power's ownership interest, representing 124.850 MW of generating capacity based upon the nominal rating of Vogtle Units 3&4.
-Project M, Project J and Project P are collectively referred to herein as the "Vogtle Units 3&4 Projects."
+Project M. Project J and Project P are collectively referred to herein as the "Vogtle Units 3&4 Projects."
 See "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects" herein.
-As more fully described under "MEAG Power" above, on June 24, 2015, MEAG Power transferred its ownership interest in Vogtle Units 3&4 to the Vogtle Units 3&4 Project Entities.
-As a result of its entry into the Vogtle Units 3&4 Project Entity's Ownership Interest in Vogtle Units 3&4, and the Vogtle Units 3&4 Projects now include all of MEAG Power's right, title and interest in and to the capacity and output of such Ownership Interests.
+As more fully described under "MEAG Power - Vogtle Units 3&4" above, on June 24, 2015, MEAG Power transferred its ownership interest in Vogtle Units 3&4 to the Vogtle Units 3&4 Project

+Entities.
+As a result of its entry into the Vogtle Units 3&4 Power Purchase Agreements, MEAG Power is entitled to all of the capacity and output of each Vogtle Units 3&4 Project Entity's Ownership Interest in Vogtle Units 3&4, and the Vogtle Units 3&4 Projects now include all of MEAG Power's right, title and interest in and to the capacity and output of such Ownership Interests.

 On February 10, 2012, Southern Nuclear Operating Company ("Southern Nuclear"), an affiliate of GPC and the operating agent for Vogtle Units 3&4, and the Original Vogtle Co-Owners (hereinafter defined) received the combined construction and operating licenses (the "COLs") for Vogtle Units 3&4 from the U.S. Nuclear Regulatory Commission (the "NRC").
 The COLs allowed for full construction to begin on Vogtle Units 3&4.
 There have been technical and procedural challenges to the construction and licensing of Vogtle Units 3&4, at the federal and state level, and additional challenges may arise as construction proceeds.
 Legal challenges filed immediately after COL issuance have been dismissed by court order for lack of merit.
-In addition, on March 29, 2017, the Contractor filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code.
-See "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects - Description of Vogtle Units 3&4" herein.
+See "MEAG Power - Key Recent Developments with Respect to Vogtle Units 3&4" above for a discussion of certain key recent developments pertaining to Vogtle Units 3&4.
+See also "MEAG POWER - Bulk Power Supply Operations - The Vogtle Units 3&4 Projects - Description of Vogtle Units 3&4" herein.